yasin-arafat-05/Mynotes/Academic/Phy_2nd_Sir_Part/Elasticity.md

 ### Strain is generally divided into three types:

+**Defination:** A strain is a measure of deformation.
+It is always define as the change in length per unit length.

+**Types of strain:**

+There are mainly 3 types of strain.

+i) **Tensile or longitudinal strain:** It is the change of length per unit length in the dirction of the length of a rod,
+        longitudinal Starain = l/L
+where, l is the change produced in this length and L is the orginal length.

+ii) **Volume Strain or Bulk Strain:**  Volume strain is a measure of the change in volume experienced by a material when is subjected to an external force or stress.
+It is defined as the ratio of the change in volume (ΔV) to the original volume (V) of the material.
+    Volume Strain = del V/V.

-Shearing strain, denoted by the symbol \(γ\) (gamma), is a measure of the change in shape or distortion experienced by a material when subjected to an applied force parallel to one of its surfaces.
+iii) **Shearing Strain:**  Shearing strain, denoted by the symbol \(γ\) (gamma), is a measure of the change in shape or distortion experienced by a material when subjected to an applied force parallel to one of its surfaces.

 Shearing strain is defined as the angular deformation per unit length and is often expressed as a dimensionless quantity.
 The formula for shearing strain (\(γ\)) is given by:

 $\[ γ = \frac{\Delta x}{L} \]$

 Where:
-- \(γ\) is the shearing strain.
+- $\(γ\)$ is the shearing strain.
-- \(\Delta x\) is the displacement parallel to the applied force.
+- $\(\Delta x\)$ is the displacement parallel to the applied force.
-- \(L\) is the original length perpendicular to the applied force.
+- $\(L\)$ is the original length perpendicular to the applied force.